Foulsham: Geography

-Foulsham falls within the constituency of Broadland and is represented at Parliament by Jerome Mayhew MP of the Conservative Party.
-For the purposes of local government, the parish falls within the district of Broadland.
+According to the 2021 census, Foulsham has a population of 1,028 people which shows an increase from the 1,021 people recorded in the 2011 census.

 Church of the Holy Innocents

-The chancel of Foulsham's parish church dates largely from the Fourteenth Century with the rest of the church being constructed in the Fifteenth Century, the church was restored in the Nineteenth Century.
-The church roof has been recently restored and the font is likely a Nineteenth Century copy of a Sixteenth Century original.
+Foulsham's parish church is dedicated to the Holy Innocents and dates from the 14th-century.
+The church has been Grade I listed since 1961.

+The church was severely damaged by an explosion and fire in 1770 but was heavily restored in the Victorian era.
+Inside the church is a 16th-century font and some fragments of 15th-century stained-glass.

 Amenities

-Foulsham still has a public house, known as the Queen's Head, which has operated on its current site since the mid-Nineteenth Century.

-The majority of local children attend Foulsham Primary School, which was rated as 'Good' by Ofsted in 2020.
+The village has a public house which has operated on its current site since the mid-19th-century.
+The majority of local children attend Foulsham Primary School.

 Puritan emigration

-The village gave its name to a family of Puritan dissidents, who fled England for the town of Hingham, Massachusetts (and later Exeter, New Hampshire) and whose spelling of the name was slightly changed to Folsom.
+The village gave its name to a family of Puritan dissidents, who fled England for the town of Hingham, Massachusetts and whose spelling of the name was slightly changed to Folsom.
 Today, these American descendants of Foulsham have given rise to Folsom, California, Folsom Street in San Francisco, Folsom Prison (all named for California pioneer and New Hampshire native Joseph Libbey Folsom), as well as General Nathaniel Folsom, who represented New Hampshire in the Continental Congress.